SurajSonawane2415/MazeBlaze/documention/README.md

 ```c
 void LFR()
 ```
    - **Description:** This function helps the robot explore a maze by following the Left Follow Rule.
-It detects nodes by using LSA sensor(Line Sensor Array) and take turns according to the type of node.
+It detects nodes by using an LSA sensor(Line Sensor Array) and takes turns according to the type of node.

 2.
 ```c